harphield/riichi-tools-rs/README.md

 ## Roadmap
 - Hand analysis
     - Shanten for 13 tiles [DONE]
-    - Shanten for 14 tiles
+    - Shanten for 14 tiles with complete hand indication [DONE]
     - Potential discards and their value
     - Ukeire
     - Hand value for complete hand (14 tiles)
     - Hand value for tenpai hand with possible outcomes
+    - All of the above also for hands with calls
 - Table analysis
     - Safe tiles
     - Wait probability percentages